trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

   )();
 ```

-- On `Init([sender1, ticketCount])`, initialize the smart contract with some tickets
+- On `Init([sender1, ticketCount])`, initialize the smart contract with some tickets.
-- On `Fail`, check if you have an error on the test (i.e the user should be allowed to poke)
+- On `Fail`, check if you have an error on the test (i.e the user should be allowed to poke).
-- On `testSender1Poke`, test with the first user using a preexisting ticket
+- On `testSender1Poke`, test with the first user using a preexisting ticket.
-- On `testSender1PokeWithNoTicketsToFail`, test with the same user again but with no ticket and an error should be caught
+- On `testSender1PokeWithNoTicketsToFail`, test with the same user again but with no ticket and an error should be caught.

-2. Run the test, and look at the logs to track execution
+2. Run the test, and look at the logs to track execution.

 ```bash
 TAQ_LIGO_IMAGE=ligolang/ligo:1.1.0 taq test unit_pokeGame.jsligo
 ```

-First test should be fine
+First test should be fine.

 ```logs
 ┌──────────────────────┬───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┐